-Through the Gilman Scholarship, Federal Pell Grant recipients can receive up to an additional $5,000 for study abroad expenses.
-It is open to undergraduate students with U.S. citizenship who wish to study abroad during the fall, spring, or academic year.
-Students may apply worldwide though preference will be given to applications outside of Western Europe, Canada, Australia, and New Zealand.
+Through the Gilman Scholarship, Federal Pell Grant recipients receive up to an additional $5,000 for study abroad expenses.
+It is open to undergraduate students with U.S. citizenship who wish to study abroad during the fall, spring or academic year.
+Students may apply worldwide, though preference will be given to applications outside of Western Europe, Canada, Australia and New Zealand.

 Spring programs: First Tuesday of October

-Summer, fall and academic year programs: First Tuesday of March
+Summer, fall and yearlong programs: First Tuesday of March

 Japanese HUMAP Scholarship